mayankcubastion1/llm-engine/README.md

 ## How It Works

-The engine examines the `endpoint` field in each request:
+The engine examines the `endpoint` field in each request and automatically routes to the appropriate provider:
-- URLs containing `azure.com` or `openai.azure.com` → Azure OpenAI
+- URLs containing `azure.com` or `openai.azure.com` → Azure OpenAI (uses `model` as deployment name)
-- All other URLs → Standard OpenAI
+- All other URLs → Standard OpenAI (uses `model` as model name)

+You always use the same request format with `model` field - the backend handles the differences internally.

 ## Installation